Chemist: Employment

+Increasingly, chemists may also find themselves using artificial intelligence, such as for drug discovery.

+Subdisciplines

 Chemistry typically is divided into several major sub-disciplines.
 There are also several main cross-disciplinary and more specialized fields of chemistry.
 There is a great deal of overlap between different branches of chemistry, as well as with other scientific fields such as biology, medicine, physics, radiology, and several engineering disciplines.